lab-cosmo/chemiscope/paper/paper.md

 Chemiscope is distributed as an open-source package that can be installed from PyPI, and the default standalone viewer is available online at https://chemiscope.org for quick inspection of datasets without local installation.
-Optional features can be installed via
-extras: `pip install 'chemiscope[streamlit]'` and `pip install 'chemiscope[explore]'`.
+Optional features can be installed via extras: `pip install 'chemiscope[streamlit]'` and `pip install 'chemiscope[explore]'`.

 # Research impact statement

-Chemiscope has been adopted by the atomistic modeling community as a tool for interactive exploration of structure–property relationships.
+Chemiscope has been adopted by the atomistic modeling community as a tool for interactive exploration of structure-property relationships.
 Interactive visualizations built with Chemiscope accompany publications and archived datasets on Materials Cloud [@Talirz_2020] and provide citable links that readers can use to explore data beyond static images.
 As of February 2026, the Materials Cloud Archive lists 18 publications